ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - Mapping the Dark Side of Web3: A Taxonomy and Integrative Framework for Responsible Governance in Decentralized Ecosystems. **Jiaxin Wang**.
 Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**

 - Blockchain Splits as Sociotechnical Divergence: A Review and Comparative Analysis of Governance in Decentralized Platforms. **Jiaxin Wang**.
-Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**
+Writing for **Technological Forecasting and Social Change (ABS 3, JCR Q1)**

 <!-- The Fight for the On-chain War Chest: Role-Based Ecosystem Analytics for Wartime Cryptocurrency Sanctions and Fundraising.
 Qian'ang Mao, **Jiaxin Wang**, Jiaqi Yan.
 Writing -->